PSYCHIATRIC STIGMA

 weighed whatever benefit came from seeing the psychiatrist.
 He

 said that all factors considered, "It wasn't worth it."
-When

 taking physical examinations, pilots in the United States are